ITRS-Group/cordial/tools/geneos/internal/component/gateway/README.md

   If `true` then the instance is protected from being changed or deleted by the `geneos start`, `geneos stop`, `geneos restart` or `geneos delete` and similar commands.
 This is useful for critical instances that should not be accidentally modified or removed.
 When an instance is protected, any attempt to change or delete it using the above commands will result in an error message unless the command is run with the `--force` option.

   This is different to using `geneos disable` to stop an instance from running.
 This can be used for instances that should not be changed or deleted, for example a production Gateway instance.

+### TLS Parameters

+* `tls::certificate` (Default: `${config:home}/gateway.pem`)
+* `tls::privatekey` (Default: `${config:home}/gateway.key`)
+* `tls::verify` (Default: `false`)
+* `tls::ca-bundle` (Default: `${GENEOS_HOME}/tls/ca-bundle.pem`)
+* `tls::minimumversion` (Default: `1.2`)

+These parameters control TLS for the Gateway.
+TLS is enabled by default with the certificate and private key files in the instance home directory.
+If `tls::verify` is set to `true` then the Gateway will verify the remote endpoints it connects to, using the trusted roots in `tls::ca-bundle`.
+If `tls::verify` is set to `true` but the `tls::ca-bundle` file does not exist then the verification chain is set to an appropriate system default, which is seleected from a list of defaults for typical Linux systems.

+If `tls::verify` is set to `true` but the `tls::ca-bundle` file does not exist then the verification chain is set to an appropriate system default, which is seleected from a list of defaults for typical Linux systems.

+Deprecated parameters for TLS are also supported for backwards compatibility but should not be used in new configurations.
+If you are upgrading from an older version of `cordial` there is a `geneos tls migrate` command to help you.
+These deprecated parameters are (top-level pparameters, not under `tls`):

+* `certificate`
+* `privatekey`
+* `certchain`
+* `use-chain`

+### Optional Parameters

+* `options` (Default: Unset)

+  A space separated set of additional options to append to the command line of the Gateway.
+For example, when you create a "demo" environment using `geneos init demo` the Gateway gets a `option` of `-demo`.
+The contents are split on space before being passed as individual arguments; this means that it is not possible to use arguments containing spaces, such as a file path.

+  To pass extra parameters to the Gateway just once please see the `--extra`/`-x` option of the `geneos start`, `geneos restart` and `geneos deploy` commands.

+* `insecureport` (Default: Unset)

+  An optional additional port to listen on for non-TLS connections.
+This allows the Gateway to support both TLS and non-TLS connections at the same time.

+### Configuration Parameters for `geneos rebuild`

+When creating a new Gateway instance two XML setup files are created.

+An `instance.setup.xml` include file is created and contains settings synthesised from the instance configuration.
+It is always updated when using the `geneos rebuild` command.
+This file is rebuilt regardless of the `config::rebuild` parameter.

+A default `gateway.setup.xml` file is also created from the template(s) installed in the `gateway/templates` directory.
+By default this file is only created once but can be re-created using the `rebuild` command with the `-F` option if required.
+In turn this can also be protected against by setting the Gateway configuration setting `config::rebuild` to `never`.

 * `config::rebuild` (Default: `initial`)